 Since the watch is rated for an impressive depth of 300 meters (30 ATM,) the Oris Maldives Limited Edition is equipped with a helium escape valve (HEV) and sports a solid case back, which is painted with an electric blue Manta Ray logo.

 According to the Swiss watchmaker, it is going to donate CHF 20 (around $24 USD) from each watch sold to Bluepeace (which makes it less than 1 per cent from a recommended street price of the timepiece.)

 Since the whole run of the Oris Maldives is going to be limited at only 2000 pieces, the guys at Bluepeace will receive less than $50,000 for their cause.
-Clearly not too much for an NGO that tries to save the world.
+Clearly not too much to help an NGO that really tries to save the world.